imballinst/imballinst.dev/src/pages/blog/why-i-dont-really-play-games-anymore/index.md

 - esports is not as stable as real sports especially in these pandemic times.
 A team recently released all of their players (https://twitter.com/TeamGeekFam/status/1303649355736346624).

 ## Now, I am...

+The year is 2020.
+Currently, I am working as a front-end engineer for [Tetrate.io](https://www.tetrate.io/) and I think I am quite happy with it.
+I have flexible working hours, I am getting experience working with people around the globe, I am getting good amount of money, and again, my stress level is not as high as when I am competing in a tournament.

+One day, I hope esports will become on-par with real sports.
+I hope families and society will adapt to this industry and accept that playing games can be a career.

 - a new life as a software engineer.
 - how being software engineer could be "relaxing" at times, although there were some close calls, as well.